0x65-e/computingatucla/datascience.md

 Data Science is one of the fastest growing fields in tech, and many students at UCLA are interested in entering the field after graduation.
 In this guide, I will attempt to provide a roadmap to the best majors, minors, and courses to pursue data science at UCLA.
 This is still a work in progress, so please bear with me as I update it.

+This guide is meant to be comprehensive and used as a reference, so please use the Table of Contents below to navigate to the most relevant section.

 ##### Table of Contents

 * Table of Contents